3D Rendering and the Present Architecture:

 The task was to better distribute the ergonomics of a human within the cockpit of aeroplanes so that they could use the autopilot at its best and take a full nap in between point A and point B.

 What Mr. Fetter didn´t know is that he was creating a whole new industry that would shape the world in the next century.
 Nowadays, the amount of software for 3D design, development and creation is huge.

 Most big architectural-software companies have either adapted their programs or joined other companies to have a piece of what´s coming next.

 Some companies are also delivering free software to do it, such is the case of Google with their SketchUp.
 Others are specializing in very precise, high-end technology like Maya, Rhinoceros and VRAY.

-3D renders provide a very powerful tool for architects who want to test their designs in real life spending little money.
-With this first approximation to the final building, they can test design strengths and flaws and have a better, more flowing feedback from the clients.
+3D renders provide a very powerful interactive tool for architects who want to test their designs in real-life spending little money.
+With this first approximation to the final building, they can test design strengths and flaws and have better, more flowing feedback from the clients.

 One of the latest incarnations of this way to see the finalized projects is to create what is now known as “architectural scenes”.

 This new trend is a way to picture the inside of a building completely with textures, interior furnishing and more.
 These scenes are pictures of everyday actions being carried out at common places in the buildings.

 The present time of architectural design is largely based on 3D rendering and the trend doesn´t seem to be going anywhere anytime soon.
 In the past are several other methods like blueprints, 2D rendering and many more.